-For groups or individuals who are short on time or cash, it is possible to arrange tuition or guiding for one day or more.
+For groups or individuals who are short on time or money, it is possible to arrange tuition or guiding for one day or more.
 The programmes will be tailored to suit those taking part and could include a mixture of winter activities or just focus on one skill.
-Winter navigation to steep ice, anything is possible!
+Winter navigation to steep ice, anything is possible, just ask us.

 Costs: Depends on numbers taking part.
 Call West Coast Mountain Guides to discuss and arrange.